 - Choose the right bedside sleeper

-There’s nothing better than turning over in the middle of the night to see your little one sleeping sweet and sound, with their eyes closed and the kind of gentle smile on their face that lets you know that they’re resting easy.
+There’s nothing better than turning over in the middle of the night to see your little one sleeping sweet and sound — eyes closed and the kind of gentle smile on their face that lets you know that they’re resting easy.

-According to the American Academy of Pediatrics’ safe sleep guidelines, you should be within easy reach of your sleeping baby for at least the first six months of their life (that’s to make sure that you’re always around when a crisis call hits, no matter how big or small).
+According to the American Academy of Pediatrics’ (AAP) safe sleep guidelines, you should be within easy reach of your sleeping baby for at least the first six months of their life.
+That’s to make sure that you’re always around when a crisis call hits, no matter how big or small.

-Which is a pretty amazing way of saying that co sleeping with a baby isn’t just a way to bond on an emotional level.
-Every part of your baby’s system and your baby’s healthy development processes will benefit from the act of sleeping close to you—and feeling you there by their side every minute of the night.
+Which is a pretty amazing way of saying that co-sleeping with a baby isn’t just a way to bond on an emotional level.
+Every part of your baby’s system and your baby’s healthy development processes will benefit from the act of sleeping close to you.
+Starting with the comfort they feel by having you there by their side every minute of the night.

 And even if you love the feeling of being extra-hot through the night (we can’t blame you for wanting to beat that winter chill or make the most of the summer heat!), welcoming your newborn baby might mean putting those preferences away for a little while.
 Because as soon as your baby takes up residence in your room, it’s time to start thinking of it as their space as well as yours.